Reasoning from hypotheses in *-continuous action lattices: Co-enumerability for a restricted fragment

 \begin{proof} Since $\EIALne$ is equivalent to $\GdEIALne$, we shall prove the upper bound for the latter.
 The argument comes from~\cite[Corollary 5.15]{KuznetsovSperanski2022}.
 Let $g$ be the function given by Proposition~\ref{prop-pi01}.
-We define the set of G\"odel numbers of all d-sequents derivable in $\GdEIALne$ as follows: $\Pi^0_1\mbox{-SAT}(x, g(\dot{\mu}(x)))$.
-This is a formula equivalent to a $\Pi^0_1$ one.
+We can define the set of G\"odel numbers of all d-sequents derivable in $\GdEIALne$ by $\Pi^0_1\mbox{-SAT}(x, g(\dot{\mu}(x)))$, where $\Pi^0_1\mbox{-SAT}$ is the standard $\Pi^0_1$-formula expressing satisfiability for $\Pi^0_1$-formulae with exactly one free variable.